The best places to visit in May

 Top May events

-- Mother’s Day: It’s on 14 May this year, so mark it on your calendar now before you forget.
+- Mother’s Day: It's on the second Sunday of May, so mark it on your calendar now before you forget.
 PS, you’re NOT going to forget.

 When is the best time in May to take a holiday?

-As May falls just after the Easter holidays this year, it finds itself in a low-season lull.
-Because of this, we’ve seen quite a few last-minute flight deals to Italy, Los Angeles and domestic Australian cities throughout the month.
+As May falls after the Easter school break, it finds itself in a low-season lull.
+Because of this, we've seen quite a few last-minute flight deals across Australia as well as to Asia throughout the month.

 If you're flying domestically, you might also want to avoid travelling to Sydney during the Vivid festivities to avoid peak prices and crowded attractions.